Geomantic figures: Laetitia

 Latin for "Joy".
 The figure resembles an arch, fountain, or rainbow.
 It is good in situations that concern potential, joy, or happiness.
 Astrologically it is associated with Pisces and Jupiter retrograde.
 It is ruled externally by water, but inwardly by fire.
 It is a positive figure for nearly all questions, representing fast situations and construction.
 It indicates upward motion, happiness, or joy.
 Its planetary intelligence is Iophiel and its spirit is Hismael; it is associated with the deities Jove and Neptunus, and the angels Sachiel and Barchiel.
 It is associated with the feet.

 Caput Draconis

 Latin for "the Head of the Dragon".
 The figure resembles the astrological symbol the north node of the Moon.
 It is neutral figure (good with good, evil with evil) but fortunate with starting or beginning new things.
 It is favourable for beginnings and profit, and otherwise favourable with other favourable figures, and unfavourable with unfavourable ones.
 It is associated with the benefic planets Jupiter and Venus, and assigned to the zodiac sign of Sagittarius; its outer element is fire due to its association with Sagittarius while its inner element is earth.
-Its planetary intelligences are Iophiel and Hagiel and its spirits are Hismael and Kedemel; it is associated with the deities Venus, Iove, and Vulcanus, and the angels Sachiel, Anael, and Zuriel.
+Its planetary intelligences are Iophiel and Hagiel and its spirits are Hismael and Kedemel; it is associated with the deities Venus, Iove, and Vulcan, and the angels Sachiel, Anael, and Zuriel.
 It is associated with the right arm.